-Our HIV program, co-developed with Gilead, is in preclinical phase and is being built on either our VaxWave or TheraT technologies.
-We currently do not own any patents or patent applications that more specifically relate to an HIV program outside of the VaxWave and TheraT patent portfolios.
+Our HIV program, codeveloped with Gilead, is in preclinical phase and is being built on either our non-replicating or replicating technologies.
+We currently do not own any patents or patent applications that more specifically relate to an HIV program outside of the non-replicating and replicating patent portfolios.

-HB-201 (HPV)
+HB-201 (HPV16+)

-Our HB-201 product candidate relies on our TheraT technology and, depending on its clinical implementation, may relate to one or more applications in our oncology patent portfolio.
-In addition to the TheraT and oncology patent portfolios, we own one patent family that relates more specifically to our HB-201 product candidate.
-This patent family includes pending applications in the United States, Europe, Australia, Canada, China, India, Japan and Hong Kong.
-Excluding the TheraT and oncology patent portfolios, the pending applications specifically related to our HB-201 product candidate are expected to expire in 2036, not giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+Our HB-201 product candidate relies on our replicating technology and, depending on its clinical implementation, may relate to one or more applications in our oncology patent portfolio.
+In addition to the replicating and oncology patent portfolios, we own one patent family that relates more specifically to our HB-201 product candidate.
+This patent family includes one patent granted in the United States with claims directed to pharmaceutical compositions.
+This patent family also includes pending applications in the United States, Europe, Australia, Canada, China, India, Japan and Hong Kong.
+Excluding the replicating and oncology patent portfolios, the pending applications specifically related to our HB-201 product candidate are expected to expire in 2036, not giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.